Chimera: Harnessing Multi-Agent LLMs for Automatic Insider Threat Simulation: Evaluation Results

 \subsection{Quality of \dataset Dataset}

-To better fit the real-world applications in deploying ITD methods, given the data-centric tasks' essence, we aim to assess the authenticity of the \dataset against the existing \cert and \twos datasets.
-We first conduct a human expert study of the quality of \dataset in terms of the realism and practicality of the dataset, then we conduct quantitative analysis regarding the event frequency.
+Given the data-centric nature of ITD tasks, we design the validation of \dataset to jointly incorporate expert assessment and quantitative realism analysis, ensuring that it faithfully reflects real-world enterprise behaviors.
+Following prior work on synthetic log realism evaluation~\cite{landauer2020have,graham2018overview}, we first invited domain experts with experience in corporate security operations to qualitatively assess sampled logs for their realism and practicality, ensuring alignment with genuine organizational workflows rather than purely synthetic behavior.
+Beyond expert impressions, we conduct quantitative analyses across multiple datasets.
+Specifically, we compared \textit{event count distributions} by constructing normalized hourly activity histograms, \textit{behavioral entropy} to measure user action diversity, and \textit{sequence complexity} as an estimate of behavioral predictability.
+Given the differing log formats across datasets, we harmonize comparable event types of existing datasets to ensure fair cross-domain comparison.
+These metrics collectively capture temporal regularity, cross-modal coordination, and human-like variability, providing both qualitative and quantitative evidence of \dataset's realism.

 \textbf{Human Study.} We aim to evaluate the realism and practical utility of our collected dataset, specifically examining whether the logs accurately reflect real-world activities and how likely these scenarios are to occur in actual enterprise environments.
-Given that \dataset contains over 20 billion log entries, it is infeasible to manually inspect every entry.
-To address this, we follow established research methodologies~\cite{yang2022natural,neyman1992two} and apply stratified sampling, selecting 100 log entries (e.g., exampled email collected in Figure~\ref{fig:email}) from each dataset (\dataset, \cert, and \twos) for human assessment.
+Given the large volume of log entries in \dataset, it is infeasible to manually inspect every entry.
+To address this, we follow established research methodologies~\cite{yang2022natural,neyman1992two} and apply stratified sampling.
+Specifically, we select 100 log entries from each dataset, including \dataset, \cert, and \twos, for human assessment.